-Eligible nonprofit organizations are those organizations that are:
+Nonprofit organizations eligible as subapplicants to the SAA are those organizations that are:

-- 1. Described under section 501(c)(3) of the Internal Revenue Code of 1986 (IRC) and exempt from tax under section 501(a) of such code. - The Internal Revenue Service (IRS) does not require certain organizations such as churches, mosques, and synagogues to apply for and receive a recognition of exemption under section 501(c)(3) of the IRC.
-Such organizations are automatically exempt if they meet the requirements of section 501(c)(3). - For organizations that the IRS requires to apply for and receive a recognition of exemption under section 501(c)(3), documentation of the organization's exemption status must be submitted in the application.
+1. Described under section 501(c)(3) of the Internal Revenue Code of 1986 (IRC) and exempt from tax under section 501(a) of such code.
+This includes entities designated as "private" (e.g., private institutions of higher learning), as private colleges and universities can also be designated as 501c3 entities.

+Note: The Internal Revenue Service (IRS) does not require certain organizations such as churches, mosques, and synagogues to apply for and receive a recognition of exemption under section 501(c)(3) of the IRC.
+Such organizations are automatically exempt if they meet the requirements of section 501(c)(3).
+These organizations are not required to provide recognition of exemption.
+For organizations that the IRS requires to apply for and receive a recognition of exemption 501(c)(3), the state may or may not require recognition of exemption, as long as the method chosen is applied consistently.